mjaymeyer/aeris-aair-home-assistant/README.md

 ### Stage Two (MQTT and Display Customization)

-1. In a web browser now navigate to the true IP of the air purifier on your network, you should get the below page.
+1. In a web browser now navigate to the true IP of the air purifier on your network (such as http://192.168.0.32).
+If it doesn't load confirm that you are hitting the right device and that you are not using https://, you should get the below page.

 <img src="./media/image27.png" alt="" width="600"/>